VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/languages.md

 ### Assembly

 Assembly code is specific to an [Instruction Set Architecture](https://en.wikipedia.org/wiki/Instruction_set_architecture) or ISA, that means it is written for a specific family of processors.
 Most laptops and desktops today run on [x86_64](https://en.wikipedia.org/wiki/X86-64) processors made by either AMD or Intel, while most tablets and phones use processors that use [ARM](https://en.wikipedia.org/wiki/ARM_architecture).
 Of course, there are many, many other instruction sets than these two.
-For example, [6502](https://en.wikipedia.org/wiki/MOS_Technology_6502) assembly is particularly easy to write as it's from an era <a class="ptr">(1)</a> when programming at the assembly level was still common.
-On the other hand, [RISC-V](https://en.wikipedia.org/wiki/RISC-V) is a newer ISA that has been gaining a lot of traction due to it's open nature.
+For example, [6502](https://en.wikipedia.org/wiki/MOS_Technology_6502) assembly is particularly easy to write, as it's from an era <a class="ptr">(1)</a> when programming at the assembly level was still common.
+On the other hand, [RISC-V](https://en.wikipedia.org/wiki/RISC-V) is a newer ISA that has been gaining a lot of traction due to its open nature.
 Knowing ASM can allow you to do some black magic, like pushing out FizzBuzz at [57.2GiB/s](https://codegolf.stackexchange.com/questions/215216/high-throughput-fizz-buzz/236630#236630).

 #### x86 ASM: